 What is LexArtSci?

-Lexington Arts + Science is the epicenter of an avante-garde art mecca which will anchor the revitalization of our Catskills mountaintop hamlet of Lexington as a creative hub.
+Lexington Arts + Science is the epicenter of the avante-garde art mecca revitalization of our Catskills mountaintop hamlet of Lexington as a creative hub.

 Lexington Arts + Science (LexArtSci) consists of approximately ten buildings of wide variety of uses and sizes spread across a 30+ acre campus, bounded on one side by the Schoharie Creek, on the other by Packsaddle Mountain, and bisected by New York State Route 42.

 Although it is in the center of the hamlet of Lexington, in a commercial district, LexArtSci feels very wild – worlds distant from NYC (2.5 hours), Albany (1.5 hours), Hudson and Catskill (45 minutes).
 Just seven miles from three premier ski resorts (Hunter, Windham and Bellayre), the Towns of Windham, Hunter and Prattsville and a thirty minute drive from Woodstock, the hamlet has largely been protected from modern development patterns and is a treasure in and of itself.

 The Magic of Lexington Welcomes You.

 LexArtSci Welcomes You.

 LexArtSci is working to restore the historic Lexington House in a way that helps to revitalize the larger town of Lexington.
 Guided by the Strong Towns playbook, combined with an ethos of conservation and creativity, as well as some ideas contained in Lexington’s 2018 hamlet revitalization strategy (HRS), we have spent many months getting a sense of the place and speaking with town planners, architects, building professionals, creatives and most importantly, the Town of Lexington and the people who live and love here.